learnlatex/learnlatex.github.io/en/help.md

 `make4ht  document.tex "2,mathjax"`
 {: .noedit :}

-When running locally other configurattions would be possible, see the [make4ht manual](https://texdoc.org/pkg/make4ht).
+When running locally, other configurations would be possible.
+See the [make4ht manual](https://texdoc.org/pkg/make4ht).

 ---